AdobeDocs/media-analytics.en/help/reporting/metrics/content-segment-views.md

 ## How this metric is calculated

-The media backend sets `mediaReporting.sessionDetails.hasSegmentView = true` for any close call that covers a segment in which at least one `media.play` event for main content was received.
+The media backend sets `mediaReporting.sessionDetails.hasSegmentView = true` for any close call that covers a segment in which at least one [play](/help/implementation/events/playback/play.md) event for main content was received.
 The metric is reported on the close call.
 On the Media Edge API path, segment views fire under the same condition as Content starts.
-Both require a `media.play` on main content.
+Both require a [play](/help/implementation/events/playback/play.md) event on main content.

 | Reporting system | Source |
 | --- | --- |